moraneus/TP-DejaVu/README.md

       Forall x . closed(x) -> !telem(x)
       where closed(x) := toggle(x) <-> @!closed(x)

-The same property can altermatively be expressed using two rules, more closely reflecting how we would model this using a state machine with two states for each channel `x`: `closed(x)` and `open(x)`:
+The same property can alternatively be expressed using two rules, more closely reflecting how we would model this using a state machine with two states for each channel `x`: `closed(x)` and `open(x)`:

     prop telemetry2:
       Forall x . closed(x) -> !telem(x)